jjak0b/ansible_farm/roles/kvm_provision/README.md

 ## Vocabulary

-- platform: synonym of OS; it's the definition of used OS; it's the definition used in each vm configuration to setup network, admin, user, vm images and other assets.
+- `platform`: synonym of OS; it's the definition of used OS; it's the definition used in each vm configuration to setup network, admin, user, vm images and other assets.
-- target: synonym of machine, architecture of machine; it's the definition of the architecture type used in each vm configuration, like CPU, machine type, emulator, etc ...
+- `target`: synonym of machine, architecture of machine; it's the definition of the architecture type used in each vm configuration, like CPU, machine type, emulator, etc ...
 - `VM definition` indicates the object which is a combination of nested target and platform definitions' properties used to create VM template in XML libvirt format.
 ## Target definition
 A target definition has the following scheme example: